Luis Hartwig

-Luis Hartwig (born 23 November 2002) is a German professional footballer who plays as a centre-forward for 2.
-Liga club St. Pölten on loan from VfL Bochum.
+Luis Hartwig (born 23 November 2002) is a German professional footballer who plays as a centre-forward for VfL Bochum II, on loan from MSV Duisburg.

 Career

 Hartwig made his professional debut for VfL Bochum in the 2.
 Bundesliga on 24 January 2021, coming on as a substitute in the 83rd minute for Simon Zoller against SV Sandhausen.
 The away match finished as a 1–1 draw.

 For the 2022–23 season, Hartwig was loaned to SKN St. Pölten in Austria.

+On 1 September 2023, Hartwig signed a three-year contract with Oostende in Belgium.
+After one year, he returned to Germany and signed for MSV Duisburg.
+After the 2024–25 season with Duisburg and limited playing time, he was loaned to VfL Bochum II for one year.

 Personal life

 Hartwig's father, Knut, was also a professional footballer who played in the 2.
 Bundesliga for Wuppertal.